mobilecoinofficial/developer-portal/Content/Overview/0025_Network/0040_Validators.md

 title: "Validator Node"
 ---
-The MobileCoin Consensus Validator is a vital part of a scalable service infrastructure that enables a smartphone to manage a privacy-preserving cryptocurrency with locally-stored cryptographic keys.
+The MobileCoin Consensus Validator is a vital part of a scalable service infrastructure that enables a smartphone to manage an encrypted cryptocurrency with locally-stored cryptographic keys.
 A Consensus Validator node, which runs Intel’s Software Guard eXtensions (SGX), is one type of node that runs in the MobileCoin ecosystem.
-The validator node provides defense-in-depth improvements to privacy and trust.
+The validator node provides defense-in-depth improvements to encryption and trust.

 ## Running Your Own Consensus Validator Node